rticommunity/rticonnextdds-logparser/Messages.md

 > Installing a custom flow controller on the built-in discovery DataWriters by setting the flow_controller_name of the publication_writer_publish_mode and/or subscription_writer_publish_mode fields in the DiscoveryConfigQosPolicy caused the call to DDS_DomainParticipant_delete_contained_entities() to fail.
 The flow controllers could not be deleted because the built-in DataWriters had not been deleted yet.

 >All flow controllers are now deleted after the built-in DataWriters are deleted, allowing participant destruction to complete successfully.

+### LP-16: [LP-16] Cannot initialize Monitoring: string too long in the RS configuration
+This error happens when the Routing Service configuration contains a string element larger than the maximum supported.
+As a consequence, the monitoring information cannot be initialized for this route and, the route creation process will fail.
+Data will not be forwarded in this route.

+This can happen for the following configuration settings:
+* *Configuration Name* larger than 64 characters.
+* *Domain Route Name* larger than 64 characters.
+* *Session Name* larger than 64 characters.
+* *Route Name* larger than 64 characters.
+* *Input/Output Topic Name* larger than 255 characters.
+* *Input/Output Registered Type Name* larger than 255 characters.
+* *ContentFilter Expression* larger than 1024 characters